-Teacher in role (TiR) is an invaluable technique for shaping the dramatic process.
-Simply put, the teacher assumes a role in relation to the pupils.
-This may be as a leader, a peer, or a subservient role – whatever is useful in the development of the lesson.
+Teacher in role (TiR) is an invaluable technique for shaping the dramatic process and developing students’ learning.
+Simply put, the teacher or facilitator assumes a role in relation to the pupils.
+This may be as a leader, an equal, or a low-status role – whatever is useful in the development of the lesson.
 The teacher may ask questions of the students, perhaps putting them into role as members of a specific group and encouraging them to hot-seat her in return.

 How to do it